nicolasleger/https-everywhere/CONTRIBUTING.md

 cd src/chrome/content/rules
 bash ./make-trivial-rule example.com
 ```
 This would create `Example.com.xml`, which you could then take a look at and edit based on your knowledge of any specific URLs at `example.com` that do or don't work in HTTPS.
-Please have a look at our [Ruleset Style Guide](https://github.com/EFForg/https-everywhere/blob/master/ruleset-style.md) where you can find useful tips about finding more subdomains.
+Please have a look at our Ruleset Style Guide below, where you can find useful tips about finding more subdomains.
 Our goal is to have as many subdomains covered as we can find.

 ## Minimum Requirements for a Ruleset PR

-Try to enumerate as many domains as posible...
-Your commit may be squashed and merged...
-Indent exclusions and tests to the target....
-Try fixing rulesets first instead of contributing new ones...
+There are several volunteers to HTTPS Everywhere who have graciously dedicated their time to look at the `ruleset` contributions and work with contributors to ensure quality of the pull requests before merging.
+It is typical for there to be several back-and-fourth communications with these `ruleset` maintainers before a PR is in a good shape to merge.
+Please be patient and respectful, the maintainers are donating their time for no benefit other than the satisfaction of making the web more secure.
+They are under no obligation to merge your request, and may reject it if it is impossible to ensure quality.

+In the back-and-fourth process of getting the `ruleset` in good shape, there may be many commits made.
+It is this project's convention to squash-and-merge these commits into a single commit before merging into the project.
+If your commits are cryptographically signed, we may ask you to squash the commits yourself in order to preserve this signature.
+Otherwise, we may squash them ourselves before merging.

+We prefer small, granular changes to the rulesets.
+Not only are these easier to test and review, this results in cleaner commits.

 ## Ruleset Style Guide